Dental Crowns – Phoenix, AZ

 After this step, we take an impression of the tooth that allows us to give you a temporary acrylic crown to wear while the permanent crown is custom crafted in our dental lab.
 Be careful while you have the temporary crown.
 Try to chew on the other side of your mouth more.
 Also, do not floss around the temporary because doing so can cause the crown to lift off.

-In a couple of weeks, you will return to our office to have the temporary removed and the permanent crown cemented over your tooth.
-To care for your dental crown, brush with fluoride toothpaste, floss at least once a day and schedule regular dental checkups at Devoted Family Dental.
+In a couple of weeks, you will return to our dental office to have the temporary removed and the permanent crown cemented over your tooth.
+To care for your dental crown, brush with fluoride toothpaste, floss at least once a day and schedule regular dental checkups at Devoted Family Dental Phoenix.